MarkLee7925/Customer-Database-Analysis/README.md

 ## Database and MySQL queries:

-All the data was retrieved from the Classic Models relational database via MySQL queries and are located in the "Data" folder.
+All the data retrieved from the Classic Models relational database via MySQL queries and are located in the "Data" folder.
+All MySQL queries written are found in the "Queries" folder.

 Below is the schema diagram (overview) of the database used in this project: